getnamo/myo-ue4/README.md

 (Optional) You can confirm it has successfully loaded by opening the Class Viewer, searching "myo" should show you one actor class added by the plugin called *MyoPluginActor*.

 ## Usage ##
 The plugin is designed with an event driven architecture through a delegate interface.
-You can access device events through the UE4 Input Mapping system, the convenience Blueprint classes provided or through C++.
+You can access device events through the UE4 Input Mapping system, adding myo support to any blueprint through the Myo Component and Myo Interface, the convenience Blueprint classes provided, or through C++.
 C++ supports both subclassing of provided example class or by inheriting the MyoDelegate, you can extend your own class to support Myo events.
 Additionally callable functions support polling for latest data.

 ### Input Mapping ###